GraysonMMartin/GraysonMMartin.github.io/_projects/cs1840_project.md

 ---

 ## 5 State Initialization & Domain Randomization
 Static start states can hinder exploration.
-Peng *et al.*’s Reference State Initialization (RSI) [3] samples initial states from an expert trajectory.
+Peng *et al.*’s Reference State Initialization (RSI) {% cite Peng_2018 %} samples initial states from an expert trajectory.
 In our work we use a modified RSI: for Stage I we uniformly sample height and $z$‑velocity as in Table 1.

 | State Variable       | Min  | Max  |
 |----------------------|------|------|